-Group risk
+Intra-Group Dependency risk

-Group risk is the risk of loss and / or disruption resulting from the Group as a whole or a company within the Group encountering financial difficulties, or from the failure of a Group company to provide key outsourced services to ZLAP.
-ZLAP may have credit exposures to Group counterparties from time-to-time relating to risk transfer or other financial arrangements.
+Intra-Group Dependency risk is the risk of loss and / or disruption resulting from Zurich Group as a whole or a company within the Group encountering financial difficulties, or from the failure of a Group company to provide key outsourced services to ZLAP.
+The Company may have credit exposures to Group counterparties from time-to-time relating to risk transfer or other financial arrangements.
 Further, ZLAP's ability to meet its strategic objectives may be hindered in the event that the Group is experiencing material financial stress.
 A number of the outsourced services set out in Section B.7 are provided by companies within the Group.

-In order to mitigate this risk, ZLAP employs a comprehensive Risk Management Framework which is applicable to overseeing Group risk in relation to, amongst other matters, project governance, business continuity, IT risk standards and outsourcing.
+In order to mitigate this risk, ZLAP employs a comprehensive Risk Management Framework which is applicable to overseeing Intra-Group Dependency risk in relation to, amongst other matters, project governance, business continuity, IT risk standards and outsourcing.
 This oversight is supported by regular risk assessment and a well-embedded control framework.
-ZLAP monitors the requirements in respect of each critical intra-group service through a dashboard maintained by the Business Resilience and Outsourcing Oversight Manager.
+ZLAP monitors the requirements in respect of each critical intra-Group service through a dashboard maintained by the Business Resilience and Outsourcing Oversight Manager.
 Requirements include appropriate contractual clauses, service level agreements and in-scope services being subject to appropriate business continuity and disaster recovery testing.
+In relation to financial exposures in particular, the Company also considers intra-Group dependencies through its recovery planning exercise which is carried out at least annually and reviewed by the BRC.

 ZLAP monitors its exposure to Group counterparties at both an individual and aggregated level.
-Monitoring of key risk indicators in relation to service providers with enables management to note and take action on any deteriorating trend in service quality.
+Monitoring of key risk indicators in relation to service providers enables management to note and take action on any deteriorating trend in service quality.
 Considering the Company's reliance on service providers within the Group as a whole also allows management to assess the overall reliance that the Company places on those providers.